RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ###### start-subtype-item
 <!-- the SUBTYPE headings must use heading 3 (###) -->
-### Social media - blog or blog post
+### Blog or blog post

 <!-- first accordion item -->
 ###### start-subtype-content

-If the blog post does not have a person identified as the author, use name of blog instead (e.g. Welcome to Country).
-Sometimes, an organisation's name is the author.
+If the blog post does not have a person identified as the author, begin the reference with the name of the blog instead (do no italicise) followed by the day, month and year of the post.

-If the author's name is an organisation, you can use the shortened name form for your in-text references in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'WHO' rather than 'World Health Organization'.
-This saves you space.
-The full name is provided in the reference list.

 #### In-text reference: Direct quotes